Devographics/docs/results/filters.md

 ## Accessing Filters

-Filters can be accessed by clicking the Filters icon in a chart's side tabs when it's available.
+On surveys that support them (such as the [2022 State of JS Survey](https://2022.stateofjs.com/)), filters can be accessed by clicking the Filters icon in a chart's side tabs when it's available.
 Note that not all chart types support filters.

 <img width="700" alt="Accessing filters" src="https://user-images.githubusercontent.com/358832/214194870-b1ba8a0d-8447-4d06-8c18-df0ec76c50b3.png">